 For inquiries about the program and application process, please contact our Community Engagement Specialist, Eugenia Ochoa.

-OCIC calls for youth shakers, makers and doers.
-We are gathering activists, community youth leaders, artists, educators, and allies from across Ontario to co-create and engage in policy-making and advocacy initiatives towards gender equality, social and environmental justice issues.
+OCIC will be gathering activists, community youth leaders, artists, educators, and allies from across Ontario to co-create and engage in policy-making and advocacy initiatives towards gender equality, social and environmental justice issues.

 Youth Policy-Makers will have the opportunity to: